 As life goes on, essential milestones come along such as getting married, remarried, having children, or retiring which can warrant changes to your estate plan.
-It is recommended that your estate planning documents, including last will, Revocable Living Trusts, Power of Attorney, and others be reviewed with an estate planning attorney at least once every 3-5 years.
+It is recommended that your estate planning documents, including last will, Revocable Living Trusts, Power of Attorney, and others be reviewed with a NY estate planning attorney at least once every 3-5 years.
 However, if any significant events in your life occur it is strongly suggested that you meet with an estate planning attorney as soon as possible.

 When getting marrying, you and your spouse should discuss any financial situations regarding your future.
 One important topic to address is the distribution of all your assets.
 Additionally, a couple should consider whether they would be interested in setting up a prenuptial agreement.
 A prenuptial agreement is a written contract created before marriage that typically lists all the property each person owns and indicates what each person’s property rights will be after they get married.
 A prenup not only clarifies financial rights but may also allow the couple to get protection from debts and pass along property to children.
 Overall, it is essential to revisit any prior estate plans when you are getting married to avoid any conflicts and to ease the transition into married life.